Aftermath: 45 - The Garland of the War (2027)

 You can’t, Hermann thinks.

-“You hate it whenever anyone alludes to the shortsightedness of John Keats because you feel really conflicted about him.
+“Actually, you hate it whenever anyone alludes to the shortsightedness of John Keats because you feel really conflicted about him.
 But look.
 It’s not an idea I need.
 I don’t want to work on anything that pertains to me.
-It gets weird, with the—er, it just gets weird.
-It would be useful for the basal ganglia guys.
+It gets weird, with the—eh, it just gets weird.
+It would be useful for the basal ganglia guys is what I’m saying.
 Probably I should try to get people to like me.
 Don’t you think?”

-Hermann absolutely cannot answer that question right now.
+Hermann absolutely cannot answer such a question right now.

 Newton looks over at him, snaps the burner off, and comes to give him a hug.